icgi/Reliable-and-Efficient-Tissue-Segmentation-in-Whole-Slide-Images/README.md

  -o /path/to/output \         # Output path (will be output in a flat layout unless the keep_parent flag is included).
  -suffix suffix_name \        # Define WSI file ending to search for (ndpi, svs, etc.).
  -exclude exclusion_folder \  # Name of folder to be ignored during search for slides in a path.
+ -extension file_extension \  # Applies an extension to the file name, separated with a _.
+ -pp rule \                   # Postprocessing.
+Takes preconfigured rules (lite/strict) or you can adjust yourself by setting each parameter separately.
+See full list with the help -h flag
  --keep_parent \              # Saves output in same directory layout as input scans.
  --resenc \                   # Use the Residual Encoder network (resource-heavy and significant increase in inference time).
  --lowres \                   # Use 20 um/px instead of 10 um/px model (Much faster with similar performance to original model).